measure-sh/measure/docs/api/sdk/README.md

 2. Set content type as `Content-Type: application/json; charset=utf-8`

-3. Set a unique UUIDv4 id as `X-Request-Id` header.
+3. Set a unique UUIDv4 id as `msr-req-id` header.

 These headers must be present in each request.